AKROGIS/AnimalMovement/Documentation/UserGuide.rst

 .. image:: Images/sob-file-open.png

 8. Select the desired files.
-You can select multiple files by draging your mouse across the file names, or use control-click or shift-click to select multiple files.
+You can select multiple files by dragging your mouse across the file names, or use control-click or shift-click to select multiple files.
 #.
 Click the **Open** button to close the dialog box, and proceed.
 #.
 The **Upload** button on the on the **Upload Collar Location Data**